 The core of our work is in Jinja, Walukuba.
 We grew up in the streets of this area, and when your roots are plated in a place, you want to see it grow.
 What started with a few young people dancing in the rural areas of Uganda, is now grown into a structured dance academy, offering certified courses in dance education.
 Through new friendships and trust, we have created a society where the young people can express themselves.
 This expression goes through the dance art.
-It’s our aim that young people learn the disciplines of these art forms, and that they learn how to use their skills in daily routines, for example through forms of career guidance and personal expression.
+It’s our aim that young people learn the disciplines of these art forms, and that they learn how to use their skills in daily routines, for example through forms of career guidance, self employment and personal expression.

 DEFINING WHO WE ARE!

 To be an iconic organization in elevating the relevance of dance/arts in community development.

 To shape the future of dance in Uganda as we increase access to formal and informal dance/arts education

 Connect local and international artists through creating residencies and performance platforms.